How to Fix Harsh Vocals

 If you're using the Pro-DS, start by reducing the threshold until you see that it's applying gain reduction.
 Gain reduction is indicated by the red meter on the right side of the de-esser.
 The sections of waveform, highlighted in green, are the sections receiving gain reduction.
 By default, the Pro-DS will only apply a maximum of 6dB of gain reduction.
 If you'd like the Pro-DS to apply more gain reduction, increase the value of the range knob.
 To make sure you're only compressing sibilance, toggle the audition button on.
 You'll be able to hear only the frequencies that are being affected by the de-esser.
 If you go overboard with gain reduction in this range, it becomes difficult to understand what the vocalist is saying.
 The idea here is to reduce the harshness of the consonant sounds, but not completely remove them.

-For a simple, one knob de-esser solution, check out accusonus's ERA De-Esser.
+For a simple, one knob de-esser solution, check out accusonus' ERA De-Esser apart of their ERA Bundle.

 Make Your Own De-Esser